-The generally accepted or dominating meaning of a concept at a certain point in time can be seen as a temporary equilibrium point in an ongoing discursive struggle concerning its meaning.
+Also concerning the meaning of the concepts in themselves, the question of power becomes central, as language and the way we use language contributes significantly to the constitution of social reality.8The generally accepted or dominating meaning of a concept at a certain point in time can be seen as a temporary equilibrium point in an ongoing discursive struggle concerning its meaning.
 From this perspective it arises a kind of "balance of power" concerning how a certain concept is (and can be) used in the public debate.
-During the "westphalian era" the concept of justice was primarily associated with the problem of distribution of the accumulated production in society, i.e. distributive justice and equity.
+During the "westphalian era" the concept of justice was primarily associated with the problem of distribution of the accumulated production in society, i.e. distributive justice and equality.
 The concept, however, is not limited to this meaning.
-The established and dominating meaning at a certain point in time is, to again use the language of discourse analysis, "contingent", i.e. possible but not necessary.
-Through the introduction of aspects of justice not yet achieved, but worth fighting for, different actors can through a conceptual struggle introduce different demands and expectations that challenge the "status quo" of the conceptual balance of power, in favour of marginalised groups that have been deprived of different rights.
-We therefore constantly must ask ourselves if the purpose of using the concept in a certain way is to maintain the status quo or to change it.
-The way we use a concept is always for someone and for some purpose.5 To answer this question, we first have to get an understanding of the whole meaning potential of the concept of justice.
+The established and dominating meaning at a certain point in time is, to once again use the language of discourse analysis, "contingent", i.e. possible but not necessary.
+Through a conceptual struggle and the introduction of aspects of justice not yet achieved but worth fighting for, different actors can introduce different demands and expectations that challenge the "status quo" of the conceptual balance of power, in favour of marginalised groups that have been deprived of different rights.
+Therefore, we constantly must ask ourselves if the purpose of using the concept in a certain way is to maintain the status quo or to change it.
+The way we use a concept is always for someone and for some purpose.
+10 To answer this question, we first have to get an understanding of the broader meaning potential of the concept of justice.

-In order to achieve such an understanding it can be fruitful to have an analytical and axiological (with focus on the value dimension) approach, with the aim of creating a taxonomy that can help us to get an overview of the whole meaning potential of the concept.
-The first important distinction we can make is between a way to see justice as an empty and/or subordinated concept on the one hand and as an important core concept for politics on the other.
-In the following taxonomy, focus will be on the latter category, but before that we will exemplify ways to see justice as an empty and/or subordinated concept with Jeremy Bentham and Karl Marx.
+We also need this broader understanding as starting points for an ongoing co-creative dialogue and for mutual comprehension of the different approaches to justice that different stakeholder may have in a dialogue.
+In order to achieve such an understanding it can be fruitful to have an analytical and axiological (with focus on the value dimension) approach, with the aim of creating a preliminary taxonomy that can help us to get this overview of the meaning potential of the concept.
+But before even doing this, we must also include those who are skeptical towards the fruitfulness of talking about justice.
+They might argue that justice is more of an ideological concept, too broad, with no fixed meaning and therefore essentially empty.

+The first important distinction we can make is thus between a way to see justice as an i) empty and/or subordinated concept on the one hand and as ii) an important core concept for politics on the other.
+In the following taxonomy, focus will be on the latter category, but it is also important to first understand the other side of the argument, where justice is not so important.
+We will therefore exemplify ways to see justice as an empty and/or subordinated concept with Jeremy Bentham and Karl Marx.